Games — Defining a zero-to-one gaming vertical from strategy to beta launch

 TAKEAWAYS

-Compromise, but not without asking why, and never without losing the vision.
+Compromise, but not without asking why: Working within a vendor partnership and constrained design system meant lots of negotiation.
+I learned to pick my battles, but never without losing the vision.